GB flag iconENCN flag iconZH

 To comply with UK REACH, companies must identify and manage the risks associated with the substances they manufacture and market in the UK.
 They have to demonstrate how the substance can be safely used and must communicate the risk management measures to the users.
 The purpose of this is to share and streamline information on the use, properties and hazards of substances within the UK.

-UK companies, including producers and importers of chemicals, who already had a valid European Chemicals Agency (ECHA) registration before BREXIT were able use this registration under UK REACH by a process called ‘grandfathering’.
+UK companies (including producers and importers of chemicals) who already had a valid European Chemicals Agency (ECHA) registration before BREXIT were able use this registration under UK REACH by a process called ‘grandfathering’.
 This meant that the substance did not need to be re-registered.
-The process involved providing information to the HSE – companies had 120 days from the end of the transition period to provide the HSE with this initial information under the grandfathering provisions.

-In terms of deadlines for UK REACH registrations, there are four important dates to consider (see table 1).
-The first of these is the deadline for DUIN on 27th October 2021.
-After this date, full registration of substances is required after two, four or six years from 27th October 2021, dependant on the tonnage per annum and hazard properties of the substances.
+In terms of deadlines for UK REACH registrations, there are three important dates to consider (see table 1), dependant on the tonnage per annum and hazard properties of the substances.
 Before each of these dates, full registrations must be submitted to the HSE.
+The deadline for downstream user import notification (DUIN) has passed, as this deadline was October 2021.

 Table 1: UK REACH registration deadlines